New Delhi Television Ltd Directors Report.

 The statement containing particulars of employees as required under Section 197(12) of the Companies Act, 2013 read with Rule 5(2) & (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is provided in a separate annexure forming part of this Report.
 Further, the Report and the accounts are being sent to the members excluding the aforesaid annexure.
 In terms of Section 136 of the Companies Act, 2013, the said annexure is open for inspection at the Registered Office of the Company, during office hours between 1.00 p.m. and 3.00 p.m. on all working days, excluding Saturdays, prior to the date of Annual General Meeting.
 Any shareholder interested in obtaining a copy of the same may write to the Company Secretary.

-Except as disclosed, there have been no material changes and commitments, which can affect the financial position of the Company between the end of the financial year and the date of this Report.
-The Company had not issued any equity shares with differential voting rights as to dividend, voting or otherwise.
+2. During the financial year under review, the Company has not issued any equity shares or shares with differential voting rights as to dividend, voting or otherwise.
 The Company had not issued any shares (including sweat equity shares) to employees of the Company under any scheme.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013